 - Operation-specific setup times

 - Yield-adjusted Operation required start quantities.
-It’s usually best to schedule yield-adjusted quantities to reserve enough time.
+Therefore, it’s usually best to schedule yield-adjusted quantities to reserve enough time.

 - Resource Capabilities.
 These are the link between Operations and Machines.
-If your system has a field on the Operation such as “Operation Type” then this may be a good field to use for Capability.
-You will probably have to link the Machines Capabilities to their Machines manually in PlanetTogether as most ERP systems do not contain this link.
+If your system has a field on the Operation such as “Operation Type,” then this may be a good field to use for Capability.
+However, you will probably have to manually link the Machines Capabilities to their Machines in PlanetTogether as most ERP systems do not contain this link.

 Will you start with “pilot” data?